By Kim BellApril 19, 2013

 "These technologies show great potential to increase Soldier lethality, survivability and situational awareness," he said.
 "Together these developments have changed the way U.S. Soldiers fight."

-Of special interest to the McHugh was Night Vision and Electronic Sensors Directorate, or NVESD's, efforts to continually reduce size, weight, cost, and power of night vision and thermal technologies.
+Of special interest to the McHugh was Night Vision and Electronic Sensors Directorate's, efforts to continually reduce size, weight, cost, and power of night vision and thermal technologies.
+Its thermal weapon site technology reduced an 18-inch weapon sight from 2.75 pounds with four AA batteries to less than 5 inches and 1 pound with two AA batteries and increased functionality.

-"NVESD is doing great work," McHugh said.
-"I get plenty of briefings in the Pentagon, but nothing beats getting out to see the folks who are doing great work in support of our Soldiers and say thank you."
+"NVESD is doing great work," said McHugh.
+"I get plenty of briefings in the Pentagon, but nothing beats getting out to see the folks who are doing great work in support of our Soldiers and say' thank you.'"